haydenwhayne/gpt-github-crawler/README.md

 gpt-github-crawler
 ```

 This command will execute the crawler script according to the configuration specified in `config.json`.

+> :information_source: **Note** A JSON file will be generated with the results to the `output_file_name` path that is specified.

 You can specify a different configuration file using the `--config` argument when running the script.
-This argument is optional, and accepts both absolute and relative paths.
-If a relative path is provided, it will be resolved relative to the directory where the script is located.

 For example, to use a configuration file located at `/path/to/your/config.json`, you can run the script like this:

 ```bash
 gpt-github-crawler --config /path/to/your/config.json
 ```

-These commands will generate a JSON file with the results to the output_file_name path that is specified.
+This argument is optional, and accepts both absolute and relative paths.
+If a relative path is provided, it will be resolved relative to the directory where the script is located.

+> :information_source: **Note** When crawling `.ipynb` files, only source markdown and code cells will be included in the JSON file.
+Outputs will not be included.

 ## Contributing
 Contributions are welcome!
 To contribute: